ibmresilient/resilient-community-apps/fn_aws_iam/doc/README.md

 ---
 ## Function - AWS IAM: List Users
-Get IAM user or users in the AWS account.
-Users can be filtered by user name , group and policy.
-If the user name is specified get information only for this user.
+The function can perform a get of IAM user or users in the AWS account.
+Users can be filtered by user name , group, policy or access key.
+If the user name is specified, the function can perform a get of information for this user only.
 Parameter aws_iam_user_name is an IAM user name.
-Parameters aws_iam_user_filter, aws_aim_group_filter and aws_aim_policy_filter param (all optional) are filters used to refine user data returned.
-Parameter aws_iam_query_type (optional) is used to determine type of query to perform users.
+Parameters aws_iam_user_filter, aws_aim_group_filter and aws_aim_policy_filter param (all optional) are filters used to refine the user data returned.
+Parameter aws_iam_query_type (optional) is used to determine the type of query to perform on users.

-* Example workflows that use this Resilient Function include `Example: AWS IAM: List Users`, `Example: AWS IAM: List Access Keys`, `Example: AWS IAM: Refresh User`, `Example: AWS IAM: Delete Access Key For Artifact`, `Example: AWS IAM: Delete Login Profile`, `Example: AWS IAM: Delete User`, `Example: AWS IAM: Delete User For Artifact`, `Example: AWS IAM: Get Access Key For Artifact` and `Example: AWS IAM: Get User For Artifact`.
+Example workflows that use this Resilient function include `Example: AWS IAM: List Users`, `Example: AWS IAM: List Access Keys`, `Example: AWS IAM: Refresh User`, `Example: AWS IAM: Delete Access Key For Artifact`, `Example: AWS IAM: Delete Login Profile`, `Example: AWS IAM: Delete User`, `Example: AWS IAM: Delete User For Artifact`, `Example: AWS IAM: Get Access Key For Artifact` and `Example: AWS IAM: Get User For Artifact`.

-The workflow, `Example: AWS IAM: List Users`, sets the following input fields for the Function:
+The workflow, `Example: AWS IAM: List Users`, sets the following input fields for the function:

 *	aws_iam_user_filter (optional) is mapped to an activity field input.
 Note: Input should be a valid regular expression.
 *	aws_iam_group_filter (optional) is mapped to an activity field input.
 Note: Input should be a valid regular expression.